 - Create standard nursing plans in Diamant.

-- Use of void and/or standard nursing plans in Diamant.
+- Use of personal- and standard nursing plans in Diamant.

 - Sign-off a dialysis session, paying special attention to the nursing plan tab, and evaluate interventions.